 Suggested reading: Priced and Unpriced Financing Rounds: What are the Differences?

-Why can’t startups just issue equity to investors instead of using convertible notes or SAFEs?
+Why don't startups just issue equity to investors instead of using convertible notes or SAFEs?

 Convertible financing instruments such as convertible notes and SAFEs exist largely for tax reasons, or, more specifically, to minimize the risk of startups and startup founders being audited by the IRS.

-When a company first starts out, the company is worth almost nothing and the founders are able to buy their shares at time of incorporation for a small amount of cash at a price equal to the par value (minimum price, as specified in the company’s articles of incorporation).
+When a company first starts out, the company is worth almost nothing and the founders are able to buy their common stock at time of incorporation for a small amount of cash at a price equal to the par value (minimum price, as specified in the company’s articles of incorporation).

-If that startup were to turn around 3 months later issue and preferred shares to investors in a priced round at $2.00 per share, this would look fishy to tax officials and potentially draw scrutiny from IRS auditors.
+If that startup were to turn around 3 months later and issue preferred shares to investors in a funding round at $2.00 per share, this would look fishy to tax officials and potentially draw scrutiny from IRS auditors.

 To put it in other terms, a convertible note is debt, while a SAFE is a convertible security.
 The SAFE is much simpler and shorter than convertible notes.